 Oxford Internet Institute

-Cambridge University Centre for Research in the Arts, Social Sciences
+Cambridge University Centre for Research in the Arts, Social Sciences & Humanities (CRASSH)

 U.K. Central Office of Information (COI) NDS Midata Programme